pseulki/IB-Loss/README.md

 ## Dataset

+Create 'data/' directory and download original data in the directory to make imbalanced versions.
 - Imbalanced [CIFAR](https://www.cs.toronto.edu/~kriz/cifar.html).
 The original data will be downloaded and converted by `imbalancec_cifar.py`.
 - Imbalanced [Tiny ImageNet](http://cs231n.stanford.edu/tiny-imagenet-200.zip).
 The original data will be downloaded and converted by `imbalance_tinyimagenet.py`.
 - The paper also reports results on iNaturalist 2018.
 We will update the code for iNaturalist 2018 later.